tomquist/DynamicTableView/README.md

 ## Installation

-DTVTableView is available through [CocoaPods](http://cocoapods.org).
+DynamicTableView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "DTVTableView"